kugurerdem/rugu.dev/content/english/blog/mark-scroll-positions.md

 In](https://chromewebstore.google.com/detail/scrroll-in/cjgjbjogfodppempgdlppgefojbcmjom),
 and even that could be improved a lot: For example, it forces you to name each saved scroll position with an alert prompt.
 Why not automatically give a random name that can be renamed later?
-The fetch and save UI/UX is confusing—why not directly show the saved scrolls and allow users to jump to them?
+The fetch and save UI/UX is confusing.
+Why not directly show the saved scrolls and allow users to jump to them?
 Additionally, it lacks features like adding notes to scrolls and searching through saved scrolls.